 Veterans Day is a national holiday to honor veterans who served the country in war or peace.
 Celebrated every November 11, Veterans Day is also an opportunity for HR professionals to recognize the value, experience and skills that veterans bring to the workplace.

 Each year, about 250,000 service members transition into civilian life, according to data from the US Joint Chiefs of Staff.
 However, the move from active duty to the workplace can be difficult − 90% of veterans say they have faced challenges when looking for employment, according to a panel of veterans at SHRM’s recent Diversity & Inclusion Conference.Read On

-MANHATTAN BEACH, CA, November 7, 2018 – Traliant, an innovator in online compliance training, today announced the availability of a new training course, Avoiding Retaliation.
+MANHATTAN BEACH, CA, November 7, 2018 – Traliant, an innovator in online compliance training, today announced the availability of a new training course, Anti-Retaliation Training.
 The course is designed for supervisors, who need to ensure that employees who make discrimination and harassment complaints are protected from retaliation.